 October 2019 Faculty Spotlight

 In the three years since Austin W. Marxe bestowed a historic gift of $30M to the School, many critical changes have been made to enhance programs and faculty.
-Included among these changes are the addition of endowed chairs to the new Master of International Affairs (MIA) program.
-The latest addition is Dr. Zachariah Mampilly, who comes in as professor and endowed chair of international affairs.
+Included among these changes are the addition of chairs to the new Master of International Affairs (MIA) program.
+The latest addition is Dr. Zachariah Mampilly, who comes in as professor and chair of international affairs.

 Welcome to the Marxe School!
 You’re coming onboard as Marxe Endowed Chair of International Affairs and Professor.
 Tell us a bit about your thoughts on our Master of International Affairs program.
 How do you see it evolving over the next five years?